-Eating disorder therapists at JourneyPure Voyage employ cognitive behavioral therapy to help patients find out why they suffer from bulimia.
+Eating disorder therapists employ cognitive behavioral therapy to help patients find out why they suffer from bulimia.
 CBT is both problem-focused and goal-oriented, encouraging patients to examine old thinking patterns and the consequences of believing those thinking patterns.
-With CBT, our patients learn how to recognize, stop and correct distorted ways of thinking about people, events and situations that have caused them emotional or physical trauma.
+With CBT, patients learn how to recognize, stop and correct distorted ways of thinking about people, events and situations that have caused them emotional or physical trauma.

-Our eating disorder patients may participate in group therapy sessions that promote development of social and interpersonal skills.
+Eating disorder patients may participate in group therapy sessions that promote development of social and interpersonal skills.
 Patients participating in individual and group therapy also have the opportunity to discuss their experiences and thoughts with their counselor about what occurs during group sessions.
 This further enhances the therapeutic process of individual counseling for treatment of bulimia.

-Learn More About Our Women’s Bulimia Treatment Program
+Learn More About Women’s Bulimia Treatment Programs